 - The officer didn’t have probable cause to pull me over; or

 - There was no reason to believe I was driving drunk;

 - The officer failed to advise me properly of my rights; or

 - My refusal was beyond my control — for example, due to a medical condition such as epilepsy or a head injury.
 This last defense only works, however, if the test refusal is entirely unrelated to drug or alcohol use.
 If your incapacity resulted in any way from alcohol or drugs—even prescription or over-the-counter ones– your refusal will not be legally excused as long as you voluntarily ingested the drugs or alcohol.

 If you refused a DUI chemical test in Colorado, don’t lose your license without a fight.
-We offer free consultation in chemical test refusals and other Colorado DUI cases.
+Our Denver Colorado criminal defense attorneys offer free consultation.

 Our home office is conveniently located at:

 Arrested in Nevada?
 See our article on refusing chemical tests in Nevada DUI law.